 Stuff the dates.
 Take one date at a time, and stuff it full of goat cheese, pushing as much as you can into the opening.

 Attach the bacon.
 Wrap one full slice of thin bacon around each date several times and secure with a toothpick.
-Place on a baking sheet lined with parchment paper.
+Place on a wire rack on a baking sheet lined with foil.

 You can pre-make these, and bake them the final minutes right at party time.
 They’re also great served warm or at room temperature.